 The Lore of Stormstead

-After spiriting themselves away with The Mound, refugees of Mystara landed on a part of Eyr seemingly devoid of civilisation and uninhabited.
-Without a home to call their own anymore and disinterested with immigrating to Shalan’ti which was embroiled in civil war, the Mystarans decided to carve out a fresh start from the thick jungle they arrived at.
+After spiriting themselves away with The Mound, refugees of Mystara landed on a part of Eyr seemingly devoid of civilization and uninhabited.
+Without a home to call their own and disinterested with immigrating to Shalan’ti (which was embroiled in civil war), the Mystarans decided to carve out a fresh start on the banks of the Ku'vari River where they landed.
 Thus, was the beginning of Stormstead.

 Rituals of Loyalty

 A pact was devised to keep the new Eyranese villagers together.
 This oath became known as the Pledge of Amnesty.
 Anyone who swore to uphold the interests of the village, would be forgiven of past transgressions.
-The pledge became the keystone of village Law and Punishment for disregarding the pledge was extreme.
+The pledge became the keystone of Stormstead Village Laws for disregarding the pledge was extreme.
 This was how peace was kept among their own.

 For those of you with fire in your hearts!